MCP Servers

 - MCP tools are discovered automatically when the server starts

-- They appear in the agent’s tool list alongside built-in tools
+- They appear in the agent’s tool list with an

-- Tool calls go through the same approval flow (cautious/autonomous/manual)
+[MCP: <server>]for clarity - Tool calls go through the same approval flow (cautious/autonomous/manual/review)

 - Tool permissions (